 3- If you are using router for bridging (extending Wi-Fi or repeating), make sure that you are using same password and channel as of your Modem or Access Point.
 Using different password and channel will result in no connectivity or limited connectivity problem.
 So, check WDS Bridge/Repeater settings and confirm that these two matches with Wi-Fi settings of Modem or Access Point.
 Having different SSID does not matter in this case.

 4- DHCP: If you are using TP-Link router as repeater, extender, WDS bridge (WDS stands for wireless range extension) or to connect multiple computers over LAN and you are facing this limited or no connectivity problem, there are greater chances that DHCP is causing IP conflict or it is failing to assign the IP address.
 This problem may arise due to a firmware glitch or incompatibility between connected devices.
 A possible fix for DHCP related problem is given below:

-We have observed that disabling DHCP often fixes the limited connectivity issue.
-To disable it, log in to the configuration panel (settings menu, management page) of your router by typing 192.168.0.1 in web browser.
+We have observed that disabling DHCP may fix the limited connectivity issue.
+To disable it, log in to the configuration panel (settings menu / management page) of your router by typing 192.168.0.1 in web browser.
 Once menu has opened, look for DHCP in sidebar.
 Open it and disable it.
 Restart the router to apply the settings.
 Before doing it make sure you have done all necessary settings from router’s configuration/settings menu as after disabling DHCP you won’t be able to access it unless you manually assign an IP address to the computer to match the default IP address of the router.
 The other easy way to access it again is by resetting the router (press reset button on router to reset it).
 You will lose all previously done settings and configurations.
 So do this at your own expense.

 If you have done everything you could possibly do and still the problem persists, there might be some hardware related problem with your device.
 In that case, you should contact TP-Link support for further assistance.